Welcome to the fight against Cancer Disparities!

 Dr. Gachupin is a tribal member of the Pueblo of Jemez in New Mexico.
 She received her Doctor of Philosophy from the University of New Mexico and her Master of Public Health in Epidemiology from the University of Washington.
 She studies primarily chronic diseases and related behavioral risk factors.
 Much of her training has been at the National Institutes of Health and most of her work has occurred at four separate tribal based epidemiology centers - Portland Area, Aberdeen Area, Albuquerque Area and Navajo Area.
 She has worked with two tribal comprehensive cancer control programs in the northern plains and the Pacific Northwest.

 In addition to her work with the CHDI, Dr. Gachupin is an Assistant Professor, Department of Family and Community Medicine, College of Medicine; and the Assistant Director of the Native American Research and Training Center at the University of Arizona.

 Thank you for visiting our page and assisting us in the fight against cancer disparities!

-Should you have questions or interest in donating to CHDI toward the mission of combating cancer health disparities, please e-mail Debbie Rodriguez, Administrative Associate for The University of Arizona Cancer Center Health Disparities Institute at email@example.com.
+Should you have questions or interest in donating to CHDI toward the mission of combating cancer health disparities, please e-mail Debbie Rodriguez, Administrative Associate for The University of Arizona Cancer Center Health Disparities Program at firstname.lastname@example.org.